HSF/hsf.github.io/projects/affiliated.md

 They are detailed in the document Guidelines for HSF (Affiliated) Projects and Software.

-## HSF “Reviews”
+## HSF "Reviews"

 The HSF can organise informal reviews of community projects upon request.
 Such reviews bring together a group of experts from the community to assess all aspects of a project or software, from requirements to implementation: code, packaging, documentation, etc.

 The reviews are organised by the HSF SG in consultation with relevant Working Group conveners.
-For transparency, these reviews (start, scope and end) are advertised publicly via the HSF Forum, the HSF’s main means of communication, and the results are made public.
+For transparency, these reviews (start, scope and end) are advertised publicly via the HSF Forum, the HSF's main means of communication, and the results are made public.

 ## HSF Requirements and Reference Implementation